 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your site as shown in Part Two.
-Then, expertly configure everything as shown in Part Three.
-After all this is in place, you then automate these processes using plugins.
+Simple … first, set up your website or blog as explained in Part Two.
+Then, configure your site settings as shown in Part Three.
+After all this is in place, you then connect all of the dots using plugins such as the ones discussed in the following section.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of WordPress plugins that can:
+Let’s take a brief look at some plugins that can:

-- Distribute content to other websites via RSS
+- Distribute content via RSS feeds to other web properties

 Download URL: https://jetpack.com/